10 Must-Dos in Georgia's Magnolia Midlands

 1. Get your sweet onion fix in Vidalia: Explore the history of “America’s favorite onion” at the Vidalia Onion Museum.
 Adults can discover the economic impact of this famous Georgia vegetable, while children can learn to sort onions and even color their own picture of Vidalia’s mascot, Yumion the Onion.
-Don’t forget to pick up a bag of onions during the Vidalia onion season (April through July).
+Don’t forget to pick up a bag of onions during the Vidalia onion season (April through July) because once they’re gone, these sweet onions won’t be back until 2014!

 2. Experience “Southern Fusion” dining in Lyons: What began as the first movie theatre in Lyons, Georgia, is now home to Elements Bistro & Grill, a unique fine dining experience in the middle of small-town South Georgia.
 The menu is full of mouth-watering dishes, but I highly suggest that you order the buffalo quail.
 Your taste buds will thank you.